-The prostate is a walnut-sized gland that is part of the male reproductive system, and is found below the bladder in the deepest part of the male pelvis (Fig.1).
+The prostate is a walnut-sized gland that is part of the male reproductive system and is found below the bladder in the deepest part of the male pelvis (Fig.1).
 The prostate gland helps produce and store seminal fluid, which is an important component of semen that helps provide nourishment for sperm.
-It wraps around the urethra below the bladder outlet, and together with the pelvic floor muscles is involved in control of urination.
+It wraps around the urethra below the bladder outlet, and together with the pelvic floor muscles is involved in the control of urination.

 Fig. 1: The prostate gland is found below the urinary bladder deep in the male pelvis